bckohan/django-enum/doc/source/howto.rst

 External Enum Types
 ###################

-Enum_ classes defined externally to your code base or enum classes that otherwise do not inherit from Django's Choices_ type, are supported.
-When no choices are present on an Enum_ type, :class:`~django_enum.fields.EnumField` will attempt to use the ``label`` member on each enumeration value if it is present, otherwise the labels will be based off the enumeration name.
+:class:`enum.Enum` classes defined externally to your code base or enum classes that otherwise do not inherit from Django's :ref:`field-choices-enum-types`, are supported.
+When no choices are present on an :class:`enum.Enum` type, :class:`~django_enum.fields.EnumField` will attempt to use the ``label`` member on each enumeration value if it is present, otherwise the labels will be based off the enumeration name.
 Choices can also be overridden at the :class:`~django_enum.fields.EnumField` declaration.

-In short, :class:`~django_enum.fields.EnumField` should work with any subclass of Enum_.
+In short, :class:`~django_enum.fields.EnumField` should work with any subclass of :class:`enum.Enum`.

 .. code:: python